IlMusu/IlMusuEnchantmentsMod/README.md

 </p>
 </details>

+This enchantment <b>can be applied to</b>:
+1. Axe Item
+2. Hoe Item
+3. Pickaxe Item
+4. Shovel Item

 This enchantment <b>is not compatible</b> with:
 1. Veinminer Enchantment

-## OVERCHARGED ENCHANTMENT
+## OVERCHARGED ENCHANTMENT (V)
-The <b><span style="color:purple">Overcharged Enchantment</span></b> makes the chargeable items (such as bow, trident and crossbow) to be overchargable and perform additional damage.
+The <b><span style="color:purple">Overcharged Enchantment</span></b> makes the chargeable items to be overchargable and perform additional damage.
 Since it is a demonic enchantment, overcharging an item containing this enchantment will damage also the player.

 <details>
 <summary><b>Details here</b></summary>